|

 • Don’t guilt them but don’t feel guilty either.

-• Don’t try to take on their responsibility, understand that recovery is their responsibility.
+• Don’t take on their responsibility; understand that recovery is their responsibility.

 • Don’t join or encourage them in their behavior.
 (3)